11 Things Disney Park Guests Aren’t Allowed to Do

 Be rude or disruptive

 Of course, illegal behavior, bad language, roughhousing, and other such shenanigans are discouraged at any family-friendly theme park.
 But Disney prides itself on being especially kid-friendly—not to mention the “Happiest Place on Earth,” free from any rudeness or shady behavior that isn’t good ol’ Disney villain mischief.
 So the Disney World site warns against “engaging in unsafe, illegal, disruptive or offensive behavior.”
-Learn the 3 things that Disney doesn’t allow in their movies.
+Learn the truth about what Disney doesn’t allow in their movies.

 Wear (or not wear) certain types of clothing